faust64/keengreeper/README.md

 Then, the `updateVulnerabilities` script may be used to iterate on previously cached NodeJS modules, looking for potential vulnerabilities.

+The `expireCaches` drops references to dependencies from your NodeJS modules & Snyk caches, when these are no longer relevant to your repositories.

 ## Setup

 We first need to set some variables.
 Look at `env.sample` for an example, you